-Each view is done as separate CGI rendering.
-Therefore, the less of them you get, the lower is the price of 3D services.
-Just think carefully: which ones do you really need in order to present the best parts of the concept?
-Are there any that can be omitted without much effect being lost?
-Save money by having less CGI views, but of impeccable quality.
+Each view is done as a separate CGI rendering.
+Naturally, the less of them you get, the lower the price of 3D services is.
+Which ones do you really need in order to present the best parts of the concept?
+Are there any that can be omitted?
+You will save money by ordering less CGI views but getting them in impeccable quality.

 2. Use Available Libraries of 3D Models